dwwatson1/coronavirus_pandemic_playbook/README.md

    - Staff screening
    - PPE (personal protective equipment)

+Each of the states recieved different ratios dependent upon the actions they took.
 The more points that a state recieved the worse their COVID-19 policy protections were.
 Iowa had the highest score and the worst policies while Vermont had the lowest score and the best preventitive policies.

 ### Blueprint and Interactive Elements